Limb Sparing Surgery

 What should I do if I think my pet has a condition that would benefit from a limb sparing surgery?

-If you think your pet needs a limb sparing procedure, we recommend asking your veterinary surgeon to contact us for further advice.
-Please email Lauren Flack at [email protected] or call us on 01483 423761.
+If you think your pet needs a limb sparing procedure we recommend asking your veterinary surgeon to contact us for further advice.
+Vets may email [email protected] marked for the attention of Lauren Flack or call us on 01483 423761.
 We are more than happy to talk to your vet about what is involved with the surgery and ascertain if limb sparing surgery could help your pet.